UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_03.md

 our plots, such as tooltips and selections.

-We have also included some of the most common visualization packages for the web which are built in Javascript and coloured in white.
+We have also included some of the most common visualization packages for the web which are built-in Javascript and coloured in white.

 The reason we mention these is that the Altair library is a little bit of Python code connected to an already existing powerful JavaScript